Use VPN and Smart DNS for free for 24 hours

 We also offer DNS leak protection.
 All out DNS servers are high-speed, your DNS traffic is encrypted end-to-end, and we use the Public Google DNS, which is very reliable.
 Plus, we don’t keep any activity logs at all.

 Choose from one of our multiple user-friendly VPN applications.
-We have clients that run on Windows, macOS, iOS, Android, Android TV, and Amazon Fire TV.
+We have apps that run on Windows, macOS, iOS, Android, Android TV, and Amazon Fire TV.

-We offer a free 24-hour trial for our VPN service, so feel free to run as many DNS leak tests as you want to make sure everything is in order.
+We offer a free 24-hour trial, so feel free to run as many DNS leak tests as you want to make sure everything is in order.
 And yes, you can sign up without having to give out any credit card details.

 Furthermore, once you become a CactusVPN user, you’ll be happy to know that you’ll still be covered by our 30-day money-back guarantee if the service doesn’t work as advertised.